jielou/data-egineer-path/deliberate_python/notes/threading.md

 ## key takeaways

 1. race conditions: more than one thread is trying to access a shared piece of data at the same time
+2. Python GIL limits one Python thread to run at a time
+3. Tasks that spend much of their time waiting for external events are generally good candidates for threading.
+Problems that require heavy CPU computation and spend little time waiting for external events might not run faster at all.
+Check out the multiprocessing module instead.
+4. a daemon is a process that runs in the background.
+Python threading has a more specific meaning for daemon.
+A daemon thread will shut down immediately when the program exits.